A non-traditional boozy vegan tiramisu made with coffee-soaked vanilla cake, kirsch and cherries, layered with a luscious vanilla filling.

 - ¼ cup kahlua (or other coffee liqueur)

-- 1 tbsp maple syrup (or sweetener of your choice)
+- 1 tablespoon maple syrup (or sweetener of your choice)

 For the cherries:

 - 1 heaped cup fresh cherries pitted (around 200-250g/7-9oz)